Zubs/BrickBreakerChallenge/README.md

 - `Collision Detection`: The game checks for collisions between the ball and the other game objects.
 If the ball hits the paddle or a brick, it bounces back.
 If the ball hits the bottom of the screen, the game is over.

 - `Game Over`: The game ends when the ball hits the bottom of the screen.
 A game over message is displayed, and the player is given the option to replay the game.

+- `Level`: The level is a collection of bricks.
+The game has 10 levels, and each level has a different arrangement of bricks.

+- `Pause/Resume`: The game can be paused by pressing the space bar.
+Pressing the space bar again will resume the game.

+## To Do
+- [ ] Increase ball speed by level